dgzlopes/dgzlopes.github.io/README.md

 - **Github**: [dgzlopes](https://github.com/dgzlopes)
 - **Email**: daniel at this domain

+### Professional interests
+- I love to work in everything that touches Product and Engineering.
+- Observability, reliability, and open-source are some areas I'm particularly interested in.

 ### Professional experience

 - [k6.io](https://k6.io/) (Grafana Labs) - *Open-source reliability testing tool and SaaS*